Are Your Job Descriptions the Reason You’re Not Getting Resumes From Top Marketing Professionals?

-If you are struggling to find top talent for your open digital marketing jobs in Washington, DC, the problem might not be a lack of talent.
+Struggling to find top talent for your open digital marketing jobs in Washington, DC?
+The problem might not be a lack of talent.
 In fact, DC has a rich pool of talented and driven digital marketing professionals open to new opportunities.
-If you find your job postings are attracting the wrong types of candidates, the real problem could be sitting right under your nose.
-The way you craft a job description will determine which potential applicants decide to throw their hats in the ring, and the wrong approach can lead to the wrong candidates.
+If your job postings are attracting the wrong candidates, the real issue could be sitting right under your nose.
+The way you craft a job description will determine which potential applicants decide to throw their hats in the ring.
+The wrong approach can lead to the wrong candidates.
 Here are tips on how to write descriptions that will help you attract top digital marketing professionals.

 Job Descriptions Must Be Searchable

 Candidates use keywords when conducting online job searches.
-If your job post doesn’t include the relevant terms people use to search jobs, you can’t expect your opening will be found.
+If your job post doesn’t include the relevant terms people use to search for jobs, candidates won’t find your opening.
 This means avoiding creative headlines and job titles like, “Marketing Ninja” or “Content Marketing Warrior.”
 The words and phrases you use should accurately reflect the position you have open.

 Include Statement of Impact